nudoru/lrs-functions/README.md

 ## Current Dev Focus

-Aggregate queries using the MongoDB pipeline api.
+Using a collection of real-world Kaltura statements, perform aggregate queries using the MongoDB pipeline api.